beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 - Generative chatbots with seq2seq models(open domain)
 - Predict Car Fuel Efficiency
 - How to Identify Overfitting Machine Learning Models in Scikit-Learn
+- Intro to Sequence to Sequence Learning in Keras
+- How to Develop an Encoder-Decoder Model for Seq2seq Prediction in Keras

 ## Data Structures and Algorithms
 - Intersection of Lists